AckerlyXu/heima/articles/service-fabric/service-fabric-disaster-recovery.md

 #### Quorum loss
 If a majority of the replicas for a stateful service's partition go down, that partition enters a state known as "quorum loss."
 At this point, Service Fabric stops allowing writes to that partition to ensure that its state remains consistent and reliable.
 In effect, we are choosing to accept a period of unavailability to ensure that clients are not told that their data was saved when in fact it was not.
 Note that if you have opted in to allowing reads from secondary replicas for that stateful service, you can continue to perform those read operations while in this state.
 A partition remains in quorum loss until a sufficient number of replicas come back or until the cluster administrator forces the system to move on using the [Repair-ServiceFabricPartition API][repair-partition-ps].

+>[!WARNING]
->[AZURE.WARNING] Performing a repair action while the primary replica is down will result in data loss.
+> Performing a repair action while the primary replica is down will result in data loss.

 System services can also suffer quorum loss, with the impact being specific to the service in question.
 For instance, quorum loss in the naming service will impact name resolution, whereas quorum loss in the failover manager service will block new service creation and failovers.
 Note that unlike for your own services, attempting to repair system services is *not* recommended.
 Instead, it is preferable to simply wait until the down replicas return.